timicoltd/ServiceHub-Developer/examples/curl/request/README.md

     "shortDescription": "Please Provide Short Description Here" }
 ```
-* **ID** - The identification number for this call (this ID would be used in future calls and is used to address a certain Calls via the API).
+* **ID** - The identification number for this call (this ID would be used in future calls and is used to address a certain calls via the API).
-* **Number** - This is the Call reference number (this is used for referencing the Call via the ServiceHub Web Portal and with Timico staff).
+* **Number** - This is the Call's reference number (this is used for referencing the call via the ServiceHub Web Portal and with Timico staff).
 * **Short Description** - The same as the one you sent in the POST Request

 ## Get Comments